MaggieWalsh/walsh_and_co/README.md

     3. As a user, I want to be able to find out the cost of the services provided.
     4. As a user, I want to be able to see past projects, in order to know if this is the right company for me.
     5. As a user, I want to be able to contact the company.
-    6. As a user, I want to know where you are located.
+    6. As a user, I want to know where your paint stockists are located.
     7. As a user, I want to be able to access your social media accounts.
-    8. As a user, I want to know who I will be dealing with.
   * ## Wireframes
     * Mobile, Tablet, and Desktop wireframes are all available [here.](assets/docs/wireframes.pdf)
   * ## Design